AlchemyOptions/docs/fields/field-group.md

 # Field Group

 Field group renders fields as a... well... group.
 Visually it is the same as adding them separately.
+See a more detailed [description](#description) if the benefits are not clear.

 ## Example configuration